Tel: +44 (0)1905 312 921 | .(JavaScript must be enabled to view this email address)

 Office Administrator: Sarah Hawkins

 Sarah made her first professional appearance with Vamos Theatre in Nursing Lives (2010), having trained in Vamos Young People’s Theatre for 3 years.
 Since then she has performed in Offal Tales (2012), three tours of Finding Joy (2013, 14 and 2016), Sharing Joy (2014, 2015 and 2017), Nursing Lives (2015) and The Best Thing (2015).
-The call of home comforts led to stage management roles, while the arrival of baby no.1 now sees Sarah working as Administrator.
+The call of home comforts led to stage management roles, while the arrival of babies no.1 and 2 now sees Sarah working as Administrator.
 When she’s not at her desk, Sarah is also a trained horticulturalist and loves nothing better than working in the garden.

 Office Administrator: Rhiannon Malbas